-In the January 24, 2008, Transportation Conformity Rule Amendments, EPA included a provision at 40 CFR 93.123(a)(3) to allow the U.S. Department of Transportation (DOT), in consultation with EPA, to make categorical hot-spot findings in CO nonattainment and maintenance areas if appropriate modeling showed that a type of highway or transit project would not cause or contribute to a new or worsened air quality violation of the CO NAAQS or delay timely attainment of the NAAQS or required interim milestone(s), as required under 40 CFR 93.116(a).
+In its January 24, 2008, final rule amending the transportation conformity regulations, EPA added a provision at 40 CFR 93.123(a)(3) to allow the U.S. Department of Transportation (DOT), in consultation with EPA, to make categorical hot-spot findings in CO nonattainment and maintenance areas.
+A categorical finding could be made if appropriate modeling showed that a type of highway or transit project would not cause or contribute to a new or worsened air quality violation of the CO NAAQS or delay timely attainment of the NAAQS or required interim milestone(s), as required under 40 CFR 93.116(a).